⚠️ Research in Progress: Doctoral Defence Forthcoming

 Ghost data maps the outer limits of participation under conditions of extraction.
 It asks: what does the system take before testimony can occur?
 This concept builds on Mazzei’s (2007) work on inhabited silence and extends it into participatory visual methodologies where the absence of an image carries analytical weight.

-I designed the study with the awareness that attrition in precarious populations is likely and should be analysed rather than dismissed.
+I designed the study with the awareness that attrition in precarious populations is likely and should be analyzed rather than dismissed.
 The ethical protocols include clear and unconditional withdrawal procedures, and the analytical framework includes provisions for interpreting absence as data.

 Ethical Design